Panel explores surge in HIV cases in Florida, law and policy response

 0

 PresentationAWellFlorida Council was recently awarded a Gold ADDY and the Larry Edwards Public Service Award by the Gainesville chapter of the American Advertising Foundation (AAF).
 The awards are for a public service campaign for the Maternal, Infant and Early Childhood Program (MIECHV).
-Jill Dygert, Art Director and Communications Manager of WellFlorida, is credited with the creative direction, graphic design and […]
+Jill Dygert, Art Director and Communications Manager of WellFlorida, is credited with the creative direction, graphic design and copy […]

 March 9, 2016